 14. “A lion doesn’t concern himself with the opinions of a sheep.”

 Consider this an egotistical declaration or a self-confident statement, there is no doubt that Tywin exuded intelligence.
 Symbolic of their house sigil, Tywin states that he and his house do not care what others think about them.
-The Lannisters are mightier and much more powerful, and they do not need to concern themselves with the opinions of anyone else who isn’t a Lannister.
+The Lannisters are mightier and much more powerful, and they do not need to concern themselves with the opinions of anyone who isn’t a Lannister.

 15. “When you play the game of thrones, you win or you die.”